 We continue with a visit to HafenCity – Europe’s largest inner-city urban development project, located along the Elbe River.
 We take a private tour of a 3-storey apartment at Kaiserkai designed by LOVE Architekten.

 Located on a pontoon in the middle of the Norderelbe stands the Golden Pavilion of Arts and Culture and the adjacent Café Entenwerder I, where we shall have lunch.
 The 12-metre high pavilion featuring a gold-coloured, perforated brass skin, was designed by Jan Kampshoff and Marc Günnewig from Modulorbeat as a temporary sculptural piece for the exhibition ‘Switch’ in Munich.
 It was due to be re-melted but was transferred to Hamburg.

 In 2006, the city of Hamburg approved ten moorings for houseboats for Germany’s very first aquatic community.
 This afternoon we view a number of houseboats on Eibek Kanal including those designed by architects Tun-Architektur, Rost Niderehe, Alexander und Dahling, format 21 and baubüro.eins.
 Our program includes an exclusive interior visit to one of these.

-The afternoon is at leisure followed by a farewell dinner at the Brasserie Die Bank.
+Tonight, we enjoy our farewell dinner at the Brasserie Die Bank.
 Housed in a former 19th-century bank, Michelin-starred chef, Thomas Fischer, serves creative dishes using seasonal ingredients.
-(Overnight Hamburg) BD
+(Overnight Hamburg) BLD

 Day 13: Sunday 29 September, Hamburg.
 Tour Ends.